uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 When it finally did endorse the Declaration, it did not fully embrace its principles, saying that “it is a non-legally binding document that does not reflect customary international law nor change Canadian laws.”[^7]
 The Commission is convinced that a refusal to respect the rights and remedies in the Declaration will serve to further aggravate the legacy of residential schools, and will constitute a barrier to progress towards reconciliation.

-Child welfare
+### Child welfare

 Residential schools, as acknowledged by the prime minister’s own admission in his 2008 official apology from Canada, were an attack on Aboriginal children and families.
 They were based on racist attitudes that considered Aboriginal families as being frequently unfit to care for their children.
 By removing children from their communities and by subjecting them to strict discipline, religious indoctrination, and a regimented life more akin to life in a prison than a family, residential schools often harmed the subsequent ability of the students to be caring parents.
 In many ways, the schools were more a child-welfare system than an educational one.
 A survey in 1953 suggested that of 10,112 students then in residential schools, 4,313 were either orphans or from what were described as “broken homes.”[^8]
-From the 1940s onwards, residential schools increasingly served as orphanages and child-welfare facilities.
+From the 1940s onwards, residential schools increasingly served as orphanages<!--x-->
-By 1960, the federal government estimated that 50% of the children in residential schools were there for child-welfare reasons.
+and child-welfare facilities.
-9
+By 1960, the federal government estimated that 50% of the children in residential schools were there for child-welfare reasons.[^9]

 The residential school experience was followed by the “Sixties Scoop”—the wide-scale national apprehension of Aboriginal children by child-welfare agencies.
 Child-welfare authorities removed thousands of Aboriginal children from their families and communities and placed them in non-Aboriginal homes without taking steps to preserve their culture and identity.